-For this party, everyone is asked to bring a certain number of their favourite thing.
-It could be 3 or 5 or any number you choose.
+For this party, you ask everyone to bring a certain number of their favourite thing.
+It could be 3 or 5, or any number you choose.
 The item has to be priced under a certain limit, often $10.
 The favourite things can be based around a specific theme, depending on the guests attending.
 For example, you could suggest they bring their favourite treat, wine, stocking stuffer, book or beauty product.
 At the party, names are drawn and everyone goes home with several of the other guests’ favourite things (the same number of items as they brought).
 Guests have a chance to share why they love the item they brought, while they share drinks and holiday treats at the party.

 Christmas Tree Decorating Party

 Rather than have to have all your Christmas decoration up before guests arrive, with a Christmas tree decorating party your guests will actually help you finish decorating for the holidays.
 This can be a fun idea for a smaller group.
 Be sure to have some Christmas decorations up and plenty of yummy treats and drinks to keep everyone fuelled while they decorate the tree with you.
 Be sure to have Christmas music playing during the party to keep everyone in the festive mood.